Local COVID-19 vaccination events

 The Jackson County Health Department will be offering COVID vaccinations by appointment at The Pavillion at John Knox, 520 N.W.
 Murray Road, Lee’s Summit.
 These vaccinations will be the Pfizer product, which is given in two separate shots, 21 days apart.
 You will be required to remain for 15 minutes after you receive your vaccinations.
 Register online for the date you wish to receive the vaccination:

+• Thursday, April 22 and Friday, April 23, John Knox Village Pavilion, 520 N.W.
+Murray Road, Lee’s Summit.
+These will be “walk-in” clinics, requiring no pre-registration or appointment.
+Persons ages 16 and up are eligible to receive the vaccine.
+Persons aged 16 and 17 years will need the signature of a parent or guardian.

-The city of Independence will be offering Moderna and Pfizer products.
+The city of Independence is offering Moderna and Pfizer products.
 Both require two shots, either 21 or 30 days apart.
 Register online for the date you wish to receive the vaccination:

-The state of Missouri has an online vaccine locator allowing you to register for vaccination: https://covidvaccine.mo.gov/navigator/
+The state of Missouri has an online vaccine locator allowing you to register for vaccination and make your appointment at https://covidvaccine.mo.gov/navigator/

+Truman Medical Centers/University Health, 2211 Charlotte St., Kansas City and 7900 Lee’s Summit Road, Kansas City.
+Vaccinations are being given Monday through Friday.

+As of April 20, you may go to either TMC location, between 7 a.m. and 2 p.m., without an appointment and receive your vaccination.
+Alternatively, you may still pre-register and select your appointment time by visiting https://www.trumed.org/forms/covid-19-vaccine-registration/

 In addition, various private locations will be providing vaccinations, including: